 Peace Corps Response established its "Advancing Health Professionals" program in 2019.
 Response Volunteers serving with the AHP program seek to improve health outcomes on a societal level by providing high-level, specialized service in the health sector.
 AHP projects include nursing education, health systems strengthening, service delivery improvement, and other non-clinical interventions that enhance the quality of healthcare.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Eswatini together as a group.
 While the whole group's departure dates could change, dates cannot be changed for individual candidates.

 • High tolerance for ambiguity and high level of flexibility – some details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations

-• Master’s Degree in Pharmacy
+• Master’s degree in Pharmacy or Doctor of Pharmacy

 • Experience in teaching and research supervision at university level